Brendan Iribe

-Brendan Trexler Iribe (/ˈiːriːb/; born August 12, 1979) is an American game programmer, entrepreneur and co-founder of Oculus VR, Inc. and Scaleform.
+Brendan Trexler Iribe (/ˈiːriːb/; born August 12, 1979) is an American game programmer, racing driver, entrepreneur and co-founder of Oculus VR, Inc. and Scaleform.
 He is the managing partner at BIG Ventures, an early-stage venture fund.

 Early life and education

 Iribe was born and grew up in Maryland.
 He graduated from Atholton High School in Howard County, Maryland and then attended the University of Maryland, College Park, majoring in Computer Science which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences in College Park for two semesters before dropping out to work as a freelance programmer.

 Career

-He started his career as a game programmer and worked on the user interface of Civilization IV.
+Iribe started his career as a game programmer and worked on the user interface of Civilization IV.
 He was cofounder/CEO of Scaleform, a user interface technology provider for PC games.
 After Scaleform was sold to Autodesk, he worked as product team lead at Gaikai.
 In August 2012, he departed Gaikai and became the new CEO of Oculus VR after their Kickstarter campaign for the Oculus Rift VR Headset raised $2.4 million.
 In December 2016, he stepped down from the role of CEO and decided to lead its newly created PC VR group.
 In October 2018, Brendan announced in a Facebook post he would be departing Oculus and its parent company Facebook, with no mention of future plans.
 In December 2018, he invested in Sketchfab, an online platform for 3D and VR content.
-In June 2023, Brendan co-founded Sesame, a product and research team for AI glasses.
+In June 2023, Iribe co-founded Sesame, a product and research team for AI glasses.